 Anger management techniques, effective communication and positive ways to manage whatever individual issues they are dealing with.

-Skills to help increase self-esteem, self-respect and self-control.
+Learning strategies that will help increase self-esteem, self-respect and self-control.

-They learn that conflict is a natural part of life and that it can be resolved peacefully.
+Learning that conflict is a natural part of life and that it can be resolved peacefully.
 You cannot get rid of or avoid the things or the people that enrage you nor can you change them but you can learn to control your reactions.

 They learn that using inappropriate conflict styles can create more issues.
 It is not healthy to bottle up feelings like anger, frustration and leaving conflicts unresolved.